 CPR certification is not just for EMTs, nurses, and doctors.
 It's also critical for anyone who works in the medical field, as well as many other jobs.

-CPR certification can be a good career move: The National Institutes of Health estimates that 91 percent of all American adults will experience a sudden cardiac arrest (SCA) at some point during their lifetime; however, only 10 percent survive SCA because they aren't able to receive immediate treatment until help arrives on the scene or at an emergency room.
-If you or someone else has been trained in CPR and automated external defibrillator (AED) use through a nationally accredited course like ours here at [website], then you can greatly improve their chances of surviving this potentially fatal condition by administering life-saving first aid before professional medical personnel arrive on scene.
+It is estimated that 91 percent of all American adults will experience a sudden cardiac arrest (SCA) at some point during their lifetime; however, only 10 percent survive SCA because they aren't able to receive immediate treatment until help arrives on the scene or at an emergency room.
+If you or someone else has been trained in CPR and automated external defibrillator (AED) use through a nationally recognized course like ours here at [website], then you can greatly improve their chances of surviving this potentially fatal condition by administering life-saving first aid before professional medical personnel arrive on scene.

 As we mentioned earlier, employers often require employees who work with patients--whether directly or indirectly--to have current certification from organizations such as ours before being hired into certain positions within their company's healthcare system.
 This is because these professionals must have knowledge about how best practices work when dealing with an emergency situation involving someone who needs immediate attention without delay due to certain health complications such as heart failure.